Closed-loop solvability of delayed control problems: A stochastic Volterra system approach: The closed-loop solvability of Problem (P)

 We first look at the particular case of the SDDE \rf{state-distributed} and compare it with the study in \cite{Meng-Shi-Zhang-Zhao-2025}.
 In terms of their framework, both the cost functional and the diffusion term can depend on the distributed control delay which is out of our scope.
 However, to derive the Riccati system they have to assume that $C_2,b,\si, R_2, Q_2=0$.
 In addition, to obtain the solvability, they further require that $D_1=0$ and all the coefficients are time-invariant or continuous.
 It is worth mentioning that these assumptions are not needed here.
 Moreover, the methodologies developed in both papers are essentially different.

-Next we turn to another particular case of the state equation \rf{state} with $A_2, B_2,C_2,Q_2,R_2=0$, and arrive at a LQ problem for a stochastic integro-differential system.
+Next we turn to another particular case of the state equation \rf{state} with $A_2, B_2,C_2,Q_2,R_2=0$, and arrive at an LQ problem for a stochastic integro-differential system.
 Even though there are some positive results of the Riccati system (see \cite{Pandolfi-2018, Pandolfi-2025}) in deterministic scenario, the extension to the stochastic setting is still open.
 Here we fill this blank in a nice manner.

-At last we point out two interesting facts even for the deterministic system \rf{state}.
-Firstly, in contrast with the relevant literature on differential delay systems (e.g. \cite{Alekal-Brunovsky-Chyung-Lee-1971, Delfour-Mitter-1972, Ichikawa-1982, Meng-Shi-Yong-2023}), the corresponding Riccati systems and their solvability appear for the first time since both the pointwise delays and the distributed delays are allowed to appear simultaneously in the cost functional.
-Secondly, when all the pointwise delayed terms disappear, the corresponding integro-differential system and cost functional can cover those in \cite{Pandolfi-2018, Pandolfi-2025}, and thus the corresponding result in the above Theorem \ref{solvability of Riccati} is also new.
+At last we point out two interesting facts even when \rf{state} reduces to the deterministic system.
+Firstly, in contrast with the relevant literature (e.g. \cite{Alekal-Brunovsky-Chyung-Lee-1971, Delfour-Mitter-1972, Ichikawa-1982, Meng-Shi-Yong-2023}), the corresponding Riccati systems and their solvability appear for the first time since both the pointwise delay and the distributed delay are allowed to appear simultaneously in the cost functional.
+Secondly, when all the pointwise delayed terms disappear, the corresponding integro-differential system and cost functional can cover those in \cite{Pandolfi-2018, Pandolfi-2025}, and thus, the corresponding result in the above Theorem \ref{solvability of Riccati} is also new.

 \er